isomorphic-git/isomorphic-git/.github/PULL_REQUEST_TEMPLATE.md

-# ⊱⋅──────⋅⊱ Contributing to isomorphic-git ⊰⋅──────⋅⊰

 Oh wow!
-Thanks for opening up Pull Request! :grin: :tada:
+Thanks for opening a pull request! :grin: :tada:

 You are very welcome here and any contribution is appreciated. :+1:

-## New feature checklists :sparkles:️
-(This is the same as the stuff in the CONTRIBUTING.md file)
+# Instructions
+Choose one of the checklists if it applies to you and delete the rest.

+## I'm fixing a bug or typo

+- [ ] if this is your first time contributing, run `npm run add-contributor` and follow the prompts to add yourself to the README
+- [ ] make a fix commit "fix: [Description of fix]"

-To add an argument to an existing command:
+## I'm adding a parameter to an existing command:

 - [ ] add parameter to the function in `src/commands/X.js`
 - [ ] add parameter to [docs](https://github.com/isomorphic-git/isomorphic-git.github.io/tree/source/docs)/X.md
 - [ ] add parameter to the TypeScript library definition for X in `src/index.d.ts`
 - [ ] add a test case in `__tests__/test-X.js` if possible
 - [ ] if this is your first time contributing, run `npm run add-contributor` and follow the prompts to add yourself to the README
-- [ ] make a feature commit "feat: Added new 'bar' argument to X"
+- [ ] make a feature commit "feat: Added 'bar' parameter to X command"

-To create a new command:
+## I'm adding a new command:

 - [ ] add as a new file in `src/commands`
   - [ ] add command to `src/commands.js`